High white blood cell count

 Specific causes of a high white blood cell count include:

-• Allergy, especially severe allergic reactions
+• Allergy, mainly bad allergic reactions.

 • Asthma